LibertyDSNP/spec/pages/DSNP/Types/PublicKey.md

 A Public Key Announcement is a way to note a new or updated cryptographic key that can be used in DSNP to secure and verify the authenticity of communications.

-A Public Key Announcement should be treated as updating an existing key if the `fromId`, `keyType`, and `publicKey` fields of the new  announcement match those of a previous announcement.
+A Public Key Announcement should be treated as updating an existing key if the `fromId`, `keyType`, `keyId` and `publicKey` fields of the new  announcement match those of a previous announcement.
 This may be used to announce that a particular key has been revoked or is no longer in use.

 The most recently published unrevoked key (if one exists) for a given key type should be treated as the active key of that key type.